-Working out how you are going to measure the success of an exercise will also help plan your sessions as you can plan around the results you hope to see.
+Working out how you are going to measure the success of a piano exercise will also help plan your sessions as you can plan around the results you hope to see.

-Now that we understand how to assess new repertoire and structure practice chunks, we should be well on our way to using our practice time much more efficiently.
+Now that we understand how to approach our piano technique and structure practice chunks, we should be well on our way to using our practice time much more efficiently.

 Learned something new from this post?
-Click here to check out the first part of this blog series, “technique”.
+Click here to check out the first part of this blog series, “New Reperoire”.

-Want something more comprehensive, with more high-quality content dedicated to improving your chops?
+Want something more comprehensive, with more high-quality content dedicated to improving your piano technique chops?